visgl/deck.gl/docs/api-reference/carto/carto-layer.md

 - `MAP_TYPES.QUERY`, if `data` is a SQL query.
 - `MAP_TYPES.TILESET`, if `data` is a tileset name.
 - `MAP_TYPES.TABLE`, if `data` is a dataset name.
 Only supported with API v3.
+- `MAP_TYPES.RASTER`, if `data` is a raster name.
+Experimental, only supported with API v3.

 ##### `connection` (String, optional) {#connection}